Skip to main content

 }

-If the client's Accept header doesn't match any of the declared types, the framework returns 406 Not Acceptable.
-If multiple match, the highest quality value wins.
+If the client's Accept header doesn't match any of the declared types, the response falls back to the defaultFormat (application/json by default).
+Set strictMode: true in addContentNegotiation to return 406 Not Acceptable instead.
+If multiple types match, the highest quality value wins.

 @Post("/")